voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 Loading datasets
 ----------------

-Depending on the format of your labels, FiftyOne provides a few different options for loading your |Dataset|.
+Depending on the format of your data and labels, FiftyOne provides a fhew different options for loading your |Dataset|.
 See the tabs below to figure out which option is best for you.

 .. tabs::

     .. tab:: I have data in a common format

-        :doc:`Loading Datasets from disk<datasets>`

-        FiftyOne provides ways to automatically load your data if it is stored in one of the following formats:
+        FiftyOne provides simple functions to :doc:`load your datasets from disk<datasets>`.
+You can automatically load your data if it is stored in one of the following formats:

         - :ref:`ImageDirectory`